blackberry/Community/HTML5_Samples.md

 {% include common-defs.md %}

 ### Description
-Repositories from RIM and the Community containing Samples useful for developers using the [HTML5] Framework:
+Repositories from RIM (official) and The Community (unofficial, both RIM and non-RIM) containing Samples useful for developers using the [HTML5] Framework:

 #### GitHub.com/BlackBerry